 Taxis are expensive at Narita Airport but there are several good alternatives.
 Shuttle buses (called Limousine buses) offer several routes to downtown Tokyo with stops at all major hotels (2 hours for JPY 3200).
 The airport also its own railway station where several express trains depart from: the Skyliner to Nipporo (45 minutes for JPY 2400) and the Narita Express to Tokyo Station (an hour for JPY 1500).
 But you can also take one of several cheaper, regular trains for about JPY 1000.

 Narita Airport is located almost 60 km of central Tokyo so taxis will be expensive: expect to pay about JPY 30.000.

 All prices quoted here were found in July 2017

-Most flights from Narita International Airport are to Los Angeles and to London but there are many more flights to other destinations as well, most of them by All Nippon Airways.
-Every day there are flights to 9 destinations from Narita International Airport.
+Most flights from Narita International Airport are to Hong Kong and to Seoul but there are many more flights to other destinations as well, most of them by Japan Airlines.
+Every day there are flights to 49 destinations from Narita International Airport.
 Here are the most popular destinations: